andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-16-managing-citations-in-latex.md

 biber article
 ```

-Then you compile the `.tex` file as normal again then all the citations and the bibliography should be render properly.
+Then when you compile the `.tex` file as normal again all the citations and the bibliography should be render properly.
 If you use a GUI LaTeX editor like TeXShop to compile the document, you have to set the BibTeX engine to `biber` in the preferences.

 ![Pdf post-biber](/images/2019-02-16/post-biber.png)